HertzDevil/ft-misc-utils/README.md

 ### Generator

-Scripts that generate new files for use in the tracker.
+Scripts that generate new files.

 - `dpcm_mixer`: Creates a new DPCM sample from the sum of two DPCM samples.
 - `ft_nsf2gbs`: Converts any one-channel N163 NSF exported from FamiTracker 0.4.6 or 0CC-FamiTracker 0.3.13 into a GBS Game Boy sound file.
 Assembly source of the NSF driver's GB-Z80 port not included.
+- `lognsf`: Records the register writes of all tracks of a given NSF, then reports the access history of all used data values in the NSF.
 - `organ`: Generates drawbar organ instruments for the N163.
 - `raw2fti`: Converts a raw unsigned 8-bit mono PCM stream into N163 instruments without resampling.
 - `wavegen`: N163 instrument sampler for loopable WAV files.